Can Large Language Models Write Good Property-Based Tests?: The Proptest-AI Approach

-One type of incorrect behavior in a PBT generator is a simple validity issue in which a run-time error is encountered when the generator function is invoked.
-An example is seen in the LLM-produced generator for \texttt{timedelta} objects in the Python \texttt{datetime} module is shown in Figure~\ref{fig:gpt-generator-runtime-error}.
-The generator function produces values for the \texttt{timedelta} object that may result in an \texttt{OverflowError} raised by the \texttt{datetime.timedelta} constructor when the magnitude of days exceeds 1,000,000.
-While this specific generator can still be used in a property-based test, it is possible for an automatically synthesized generator to \textit{always} result in a run-time error and thus be completely unusable.
-Thus, we need to be aware of the frequency at which a generator invocation may encounter a run-time error.
+One type of incorrect behavior in a property-based test is a validity issue in which a run-time error is encountered when the test is executed.
+The problem of hallucination is a well-known problem with using LLMs to generate code~\cite{fan2023large}.
+LLMs may generate plausible-looking but incorrect code that throws unexpected errors at runtime.
+This issue arises in property-based testing as well, in which the LLM may synthesize test cases that are syntactically valid but result in a runtime error during execution.
+Since the test is executed on multiple random inputs, it is also possible that only a percentage of randomly generated inputs result in runtime errors.
+An example is the generator in Figure~\ref{fig:gpt-generator-runtime-error} for \texttt{timedelta} objects in the Python \texttt{datetime} module.
+The generator function can produce values for the \texttt{timedelta} object constructor that may result in an \texttt{OverflowError} raised by the \texttt{datetime.timedelta} constructor when the magnitude of days exceeds 1,000,000.
+Thus, we determine a property-based test as \textit{valid} if 100\% of test function invocations do not result in any run-time errors, excluding property assertion errors as these relate to soundness.

-To measure generator validity, we invoke the generator multiple times and record the percentage of invocations that do not result in any run-time errors.
-We found that ten GPT-4-synthesized generators for the \texttt{timedelta} object achieved an average of 99\% validity across 10,000 executions.